 Q: Are you bonded and insured and what is your experience?

 A: Yes, fully bonded and insured.
 Insurance covers your dog and property within your home.
-I have been a trainer and walker for over 12 years now, studying with Sue Sternberg, Sarah Wilson @ Brian Kilcommons' dog training center, and with Linda Rosa @ Laughing Dog in Brooklyn.
-I have the lowest turnover of any service in LIC - all of my workers have been with me for 2-4 years.
+I have been a trainer and walker for over 24 years, studying with Sue Sternberg, Jane Kopelman, Sarah Wilson @ Brian Kilcommons' dog training center, and with Linda Rosa @ Laughing Dog in Brooklyn.
+We have low staff turnover - all of my walkers have been with me for 6+ years.

 Q: What area do you service?